ycpcs/cs320-spring2016/lectures/lecture06.md

 Derived methods should *expect no more and provide no less* than there base class methods.

 > **Just like a Square is a Rectangle, a Circle is an Ellipse.
-How might a Circle subclass derived form an Ellipse base class violate the Ellipse contract?**
+How might a Circle subclass derived from an Ellipse base class violate the Ellipse contract?**